Tagadhari: Status and culture

 The three Tagadhari and Dvija castes among the Parbattias are Brahmin, Thakuri and Chhetri.
 These three Tagadhari castes were influential in political, social and religious developments in the Kingdom of Nepal.
 The royal Shah dynasty and their allied aristocrats are drawn from Thakuri and Chhetri families.
 Among the Parbattia Tagadharis, Brahmins (Bahun) enjoy the highest hierarchical rank, with their major occupations being governmental services, agriculture and priestly works.
-Most of the Brahmins are, however, cultivators and are generally more economically backward than other Chhetri, Newar and Magar farmers.
 Thakuris are politically and socially ahead of others and have been developed from the miscegenation of Khas, Magars and some possible Indian Rajput immigrants.
-Chhetris have same genealogy as the Kumaoni and Garhwali Rajputs of Uttarakhand and Himachal Pradesh ,collectively these three are known as Khas Rajputs in old times but today it is used very less.Major occupations of Chhetris include governmental services, agriculture and military.
+Chhetris have same genealogy as the Kumaoni and Garhwali Rajputs of Uttarakhand and Himachal Pradesh, collectively these three are known as Khas Rajputs in old times but today it is used very less.Major occupations of Chhetris include governmental services, agriculture and military.
 Chhetris and Thakuris claim descent from the ancient Indian Kshatriyas and form the ruling and warrior classes of Nepal.

 The ethnicities of the officers at and above the Under-Secretary level in governmental positions of Nepal in 1969 showed Chhetri and Brahmin as dominant in the top two highest positions, with 102 (35.17%) and 97 (33.45%) officers respectively among the total of 290 officers.
 As per the Public Service Commission of Nepal, Brahmins (33.3%) and Chhetris (20.01%) were two largest caste group to obtain governmental jobs in the fiscal year 2017-18 even though 45% governmental seats are reserved for women, indigenous groups, Madhesis, Dalits, people with disability and those from the backward regions.
 Chhetris are highly dominant in the military sector of Nepal.
 Of the senior officers of the Nepal Army, 74.4% of the total in 1967 consisted of Chhetris.
 Similarly, Chhetris were 38.1%, 54.3% and 55.3% of the senior officers in the years 2003, 2004 and 2007 respectively.